-HIS 121 World History I: 3 credits
+HIS 121 World History I

-This course surveys social, intellectual, cultural, economic, and political developments, which have molded the modern world.
+This course surveys social, intellectual, cultural, economic, and political developments which have molded the modern world.
 Focus is on both non-western and western civilizations from the prehistoric to the early modern era.

-HIS 122 World History II: 3 credits
+HIS 122 World History II

-This course surveys social, intellectual, cultural, economic, and political development which have molded the modern world.
+This course surveys social, intellectual, cultural, economic, and political developments which have molded the modern world.
 It covers world history, both western and nonwestern, from the Early Modern Era through the Post-Modern Era.